-The Aboriginal Representative Body will be the democratic, elected 'voice' of Aboriginal people in Victoria in the next phase of the treaty process.
+The Aboriginal Representative Body will be the voice of Aboriginal people in Victoria in the next phase of the treaty process.

 It will be independent of government.